 “What was your name again?”
 Maria blinked down at the man with a cock of her head.

 A sudden change in wind and a high-pitched whine caught her attention.
 The silver edge of a sharpened blade glinted in the air.

 Oh.
 He was attacking her.

 Sparks flew in the air as she unsheathed her blade and brought it up to meet his.
 She felt his blade rattle against her own as he tried to push back against her.
 In vain, of course.
 In one fluid motion, she dragged her sword down his to the hilt and disarmed him with a twist of her arm.
-His blade hurtled into the air and then fell into her free hand that was awaiting its arrival.
+His blade hurtled into the air and fell into her free hand awaiting its arrival.